ROBERT BROOKS’ KILLERS’ TRIAL LIVE BLOG

 Longretta attempted to undermine Martuscello's credibility by implying he testified differently at the Grand Jury than he had just testified about the day he was notified Brooks was dead.
 Martuscello said he was notified there'd been a "significant use of force" against Brooks on the 9th and was then notified Brooks died on the 10th.

-Rules of evidence do not allow a lawyer to use a witness's prior statements to impeach them if they are not inconsistent.
+Rules of evidence do not allow a lawyer to use a witness's prior statements to impeach them if they are consistent.
+They’re inadmissable hearsay otherwise.
 Longretta got away with this one.
 Point for the defense.

 12:21PM